apache/shiro/CONTRIBUTING.md

 Rebase `feature_x` to include updates from `upstream/master`
 ------------------------------------------------------------

 It is important that you maintain an up-to-date `master` branch in your local repository.
-This is done by rebasing in the code changes from `upstream/master` (the official ACS project repository) into your local repository.
+This is done by rebasing in the code changes from `upstream/master` (the official Apache Shiro project repository) into your local repository.
 You will want to do this before you start working on a feature as well as right before you submit your changes as a pull request.
 I recommend you do this process periodically while you work to make sure you are working off the most recent project code.

 This process will do the following: